aliciawarddev/CSS-Drawings/backlog.md

     - Change the code and structure so that items are truly center, and don't rely on px placement.
     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
 - Cactus
-    - add dots
     - add ground shadow below the pot
-    - remove pixel gaps
+    - remove pixel gap: cactus-middle-bottom-highlight
 - Cute fruits
     - add top and leave to orange